 Planning your approach to sponsorship

 You must establish your objectives before you look for something to sponsor.
-Sponsorship can be used to spread the word about a new company as well as to consolidate the position of an established business.
+Sponsorship can be used to spread the word about a new company, or to consolidate the position of an established business.
 It can raise your profile in the long term or boost sales in the short term.
 It can build loyalty among your existing customers and introduce your name to a whole new raft of customers.

 Above all, sponsorship can highlight what is good about your company and show it in a new light.
 Create the right partnership, and your business will see the benefits.